-Cloth nappies are cheaper in the long run compared to disposables.
+It's a fact, cloth nappies are cheaper in the long run compared to disposables.
 Yes, even after taking the cost of washing into account.

 Let's do the calculations:

 If you have more than one child, you can use the same cloth nappies on your second and even third child and the savings increase exponentially.
-You can save R26,000+ when using cloth on two kids.
+You can save close to R30,000 when using cloth on two kids.
 This doesn't even take the potential resale value of the nappies into account.
-That's roughly enough to cover two years of school fees!
+That's roughly enough to cover one year of school fees!

-Cloth safe cream - on average R80 a jar and you will go through max 3 jars in total.
-Total cost: R240
+Cloth safe cream - on average R100 a jar and you will go through approximately 1 jar in total.

-For disposables you will use fragranced nappy bags for the poopy nappies.
+For disposables you will typically use fragranced nappy bags for the poopy nappies.
 These bags cost R35 for 150.
 Let's say 1 poop per day, so 1 x 30 x 30 x 0.23c.
 Total cost - R200

 Washing cloth nappies uses electricity, water and detergent.

-* Average monthly spend on disposable nappies was calculated using the information provided by moms on two Facebook parenting groups during June 2017.
+a) Average monthly spend on disposable nappies, wipes and bumcream was calculated using the information provided by moms on the Mamahood Facebook group during February 2023.

 b) Electricity usage of a washing machine is based on this information: https://uni24.co.za/which-appliances-use-the-most-electricity-in-south-africa